garden/tree/camp/Readme.md

         }
       };
     });

+    // or...

+    setTimeout ( Scout.send ( function ( params, xhr ) { ... } ), 1000 );

+One thing that can bite is the fact that each Scout object only has one XHR object inside.
+If you do two Ajax roundtrips at the same time, with the same Scout object, one will cancel the other.

+This behavior is very easy to spot.
+On the Web Inspector of your navigator, in the "Network" tab, if a `$action` POST request is red (or cancelled), it means that it was killed by another XHR call.

+The cure is to create another Scout object through the `var newscout = Scout.maker()` call.

 Camp.js
 -------

 The Camp.js engine targets ease of use of both serving plain html files and ajax calls.
 By default, when given a request, it looks for files in the current directory.
 However, it also has the concept of actions.

     var camp = require ( './camp.js' );
     camp.add ( 'getinfo', function (json) { console.log (json); return json; } );
     camp.start ();

 An action maps a string to the path request "/$<string>".
 When a client asks for this resource, sending in information stored in the "json" parameter, Camp.js will send it back the object literal that the callback function gives.